notrustverify/status/README.md

 3. Configure [influxdb](https://docs.influxdata.com/influxdb/v2.2/install/#set-up-influxdb-through-the-ui)
 4. Set the values in `telegraf/telegraf.env` from influxdb install
 5. Set your mixnodes and gateway identity key in `telegraf/telegraf.conf`
-6. Import grafana dashboard id `[16460](https://grafana.com/grafana/dashboards/16460-ntv-mixnode)
+6. Import grafana dashboard by id [16460](https://grafana.com/grafana/dashboards/16460-ntv-mixnode) or copy the JSON in the instance

 7. docker-compose restart telegraf